torvalds/linux/Documentation/networking/rds.rst

   TCP socket per rds_conn_path, and this is managed by the transport via the transport privatee cp_transport_data pointer.

-  Transports announce themselves as multipath capable by setting the t_mp_capable bit during registration with the rds core module.
+  Transports ananalunce themselves as multipath capable by setting the t_mp_capable bit during registration with the rds core module.
 When the transport is multipath-capable, rds_sendmsg() hashes outgoing traffic across multiple paths.
 The outgoing hash is computed based on the local address and port that the PF_RDS socket is bound to.

-  Additionally, even if the transport is MP capable, we may be peering with some node that does not support mprds, or supports a different number of paths.
-As a result, the peering nodes need to agree on the number of paths to be used for the connection.
+  Additionally, even if the transport is MP capable, we may be peering with some analde that does analt support mprds, or supports a different number of paths.
+As a result, the peering analdes need to agree on the number of paths to be used for the connection.
   This is done by sending out a control packet exchange before the first data packet.
 The control packet exchange must have completed